Specialized Allez Epic Carbon - 1989

-Since the beginning of cycle sport in the late 19th century, the industry for racing bicycles had been dominated by European firms – companies such as Colnago, Bianchi and Pinarello from Italy, and Eddy Merckx, Concorde and Peugeot from other parts of Europe reigned supreme, together with a plethora of smaller bike builders.
+Since the beginning of cycle sport in the late 19th century, the industry for racing bicycles had come to be dominated by European firms.
+By the 1970s companies such as Colnago, Bianchi & Gios from Italy, and Eddy Merckx, Concorde & Peugeot from other parts of Europe reigned supreme, together with a plethora of smaller bike builders.

-The material of the day was butted steel that was hand brazed together with lugs, produced by businesses such as the British company Reynolds that employed thousands in its heyday.
+The material of the day was butted steel that was brazed together with lugs, produced by businesses such as the British company Reynolds that employed thousands in its heyday.
 Most components were made by firms such as Campagnolo, Mavic and Sachs–all European.

-But the winds of change were already being felt in the 1970s, with the creation of a small company called Specialized Bicycle Components, an American bicycle manufacturer located in Morgan Hill, California.
+But the winds of change were already being felt in the 1970s, with the creation of a little company called Specialized Bicycle Components in California.

 Founded by Mike Sinyard, the company started out as a very small operation in which the founder began importing bike components made overseas that were hard to find in the US.

-And in 1989 Specialized released the Allez Epic road bicycle.
-Not only was the frameset made from carbon fibre – which would become the material of choice for virtually all high-end bicycles over the next decade – it was manufactured by Specialized’s partner Merida Industry Co. in Taiwan.
+And in 1988 Specialized released the Allez Epic road bike.
+Not only was the frameset made from carbon fibre – which would become the material of choice for virtually all high-end bicycles over the next decade – production was outsourced to an up and coming but equally visionary Taiwanese firm named Giant.

-So this bicycle that is part of our Flandrien Hotel collection embodies a huge shift in the cycling industry–not only the shift in materials from steel to carbon fibre, but also the rise of North American and Asian companies that would come to dominate the industry to this day.
-These companies not only innovated in terms of product design and manufacturing processes, but also in sourcing, distribution and marketing
+So this bicycle that is part of our Flandrien Hotel collection embodies a huge shift in the industry–not only the shift in materials from steel to carbon fibre, but also the rise of North American & Asian companies that would come to dominate the industry.